 For instance, sending out an email about a late night happy hour may not resonate well with older customers or those who are up early in the morning.
 In this case, you wouldn’t want to spend your marketing resources on sending this message to early risers.

 Customer analytics allow you to do just that.

-Sending a single message to your entire customer list may resonate well with some of them, but not to all of them.
+Sending a single message to your entire customer list may resonate well with some, but not to all of them.
 Remember that the best ROI occurs when your marketing message finds the right audience at the right time.
-By specifically targeting different messaging to a specific segment of your audience, you have a much better chance of reaching your marketing goals.
+By targeting different messaging to specific segments of your audience, you have a better chance of reaching your marketing goals.

 Amazing analytics tools.

 “This is an integral part of our local store marketing program.
 We use the e-mails we collect to tell our existing customers about various promotions, specials and discounts, and the analytics tools are amazing at capturing and displaying smart device activity in and around our store.”